fvanwijk/mox/readme.md

 ### mox.mockServices()

 Registers services to be mocked.
 This can be an Angular factory, service and/or filter.
-The mock factory function needs to be defined in the moxConfig.js file.
+The mocked service will be a spy object with spies for every method in the original service, unless there is a factory function defined in the moxConfig.js file.
 This function tries create a resource mock or normal mock depending on the mock name prefix (`Filter` or `Resource`).
 The following mocks are created: